 What is Deferred Entry?

 Deferring simply means postponing.
 A deferred entry means you apply for a degree and then take a year off before starting it.
-This can be planned in advance if you want to take a gap year or you have changed your mind while applying.
-You may choose to “defer” your degree program when applying, but it is important that you contact the university or college prior to ensure that a deferred application is gladly accepted.
+This can be planned if you want to take a gap year or you have changed your mind while applying.
+You may choose to “defer” your degree program when applying, but you must contact the university or college before ensuring that a deferred application is gladly accepted.
 In most cases, you are only allowed to defer your entry by only one year and it depends on the university if they approve or reject your application.

 Note: Some educational institutions directly contact students if they like to postpone their listings.
 Remember, if you have met the terms of your offer, you do not have to agree and you are fully eligible to participate this year.